HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

         [
             < 'longdouble | object' $return_type = 'longdouble': `indicate the return type: a long double number or an object.`>
         ]
-) longdouble | object : `A long double numer or an object representing the number of seconds and microseconds since Epoch:`
+) longdouble | object : `A long double number or an object representing the number of seconds and microseconds since Epoch:`
         - 'sec': < longint: `seconds since Epoch` >
         - 'usec': < longint: `microseconds` >
 ```